MarkHanoteau/MarkHanoteau.github.io/assets/Agile-Marketing.md

 tags: [Agile Marketing]
 ---

+You can be an Agile Marketer without applying any Agile Methodology.

 Some Marketers: We're going to do some direct marketing, a webinar, distribute some flyers.

 Me: Great!
 Which channel works best?